jiasir/azure-sdk-for-python/README.md

+# About China Service

+This is an Azure in China Applications that using China Service Endpoint Mapping.

 # Microsoft Azure SDK for Python

 This project provides a set of Python packages that make it easy to access